Home

 Browser tips (for Windows)

-Some tips follow for effective use if you're using Windows with browsers for edge.
+Some tips follow for effective use if you're using Windows with browsers

 You can enhance your work flow by having multiple browser tabs open so that you have the current page open and have another page open at the same time.
 From a browser menu item, or hyperlink, right-click your mouse and select "open link in a new tab"